 It doesn’t feel much like a special day, especially when I am preparing the “brunch” after church.
 This year, I will be making an omelette bar so each person can take some responsibility and create their own omelet Most of the prep work can be done the night before so I might even be able to relax a little this Mother’s Day brunch.

-A few days before Mother’s Day, head to ALDI and buy the ingredients and your family’s favorite omelet fillings like cheeses, meats and veggies.
+A few days before Mother’s Day, head to your grocery store and buy the ingredients and your family’s favorite omelet fillings like cheeses, meats, and veggies.
 With great everyday prices, this years mother’s day brunch won’t break the bank.

 The night before Mother’s Day, cook up the meats, blanch any veggies and shred any cheeses.
 Store the omelet bar ingredients in the bowls you plan on having out for your brunch and store in fridge.

 When you get back from church, have the kids crack the eggs and beat up the omelet mixture while you preheat the oven and arrange your omelet bar fixings.

 Cover a rimmed cookie sheet with parchment paper and set out several ramekins that you spray with nonstick spray.
 The ramekins we used for this post were 3.5 ounces each.

 Have the family prepare their own omelets by adding their favorite filling combinations.

 Fill each ramekin about 2/3 full and place on the parchment paper.
 Use a sharpie to write each family members name near their prepared ramekin, so there is no confusion as to whose omelet is who’s.

 HOW LONG SHOULD I BAKE AN OMELETTE IN A RAMEKIN?